zigzap/zap/README.md

 ## Here's what works

-I recommend checking out Endpoint-based examples for more realistic use-cases.
+I recommend checking out **Endpoint-based examples for more realistic use-cases**.
 Most of examples are super-stripped-down to only include what's necessary to show a feature.

 - **Super easy build process**: Zap's `build.zig` now uses the new Zig package manager for its C-dependencies, no git submodules anymore.